 Latex Paint-black & white

-Stencil Cut Files-I designed some stencils and have made the cut files available for personal use only, at the bottom of this post.
+Stencil Cut Files-I designed some stencils and have made the cut files available for personal use only, in my Resource Library that is a bonus to all email subscribers to my blog.

 The garden stake markers were really easy to make.
 I actually bought a bundle of 12- 12 inch garden stakes at Lowe’s for around $3.
 I gave them a light sanding to get rid of the burs and splinters.